tlow92/expo-router-storybook-reproducible/readme.md

 ### Fix
-Adding `babel-preset-expo` list of modules to transpile
+Adding `babel-preset-expo` list of modules to transpile in the `main.ts`

 ```
 {